yogurt-foundation/yogurt-css-documentation/docs/typography/font-style.md

 ## Font Style

-Utilities for controlling the style of text.
+Utilities for manipulating the style of text.

 ### Usage